quocviethere/extractive-qa/README.md

 # Multilingual Extractive Quesion Answering system with XLM-RoBERTa
 ---
 Code for our Big Data and its Applications project at UEH.
-We fine-tuned XLM-RoBERTa model on SQuADv2 dataset for Extractive Question Answering task and compare its performance to other models.
+We fine-tune XLM-RoBERTa model on SQuADv2 dataset for Extractive Question Answering task and compare its performance to other models.
 We deploy the model to a [website](https://ueh-bigdata.github.io/) using Gradio.

 https://github.com/quocviethere/extractive-qa/assets/96617645/1d828b55-e4a1-4bed-ac59-4ece0d40d472